<< Blog

 As you have probably experienced, one key component of any MSCA DN is the training of doctoral candidates, and getting the training programme right is instrumental for a successful proposal and project.
 This is where training in transferable skills comes into play and, if done right, can greatly enhance the quality and impact of your training programme.

-In this first blog post of a two-part series, we focus on the key steps to take during the GAP phase of an MSCA-DN to ensure that the training programme is of the highest quality, and all is in place for a successful project start and implementation.
+In this first blog post of a three-part series, we focus on the key steps to take during the GAP phase of an MSCA-DN to ensure that the training programme is of the highest quality, and all is in place for a successful project start and implementation.
 For our top recommendations on how to set up a solid training plan in view of the next MSCA-DN call for proposals opening on 29 May 2024, we will soon be publishing a second blog post dedicated just to that.

 Polishing the training programme during grant agreement preparations